pursuit-curriculum/unit-full-stack-web-development/express-rest-show-create/lesson-notes/README.md

 - What is middleware?

-- Why do incoming data need to be parsed?
+- Why does the incoming data need to be parsed?

 ```js
 // app.js